rafalswietek/react-rocket-kit/readme.md

 `$ yarn build` \
 \
 After the build is complete you will find compiled files ready for production in the `/dist` folder.

+### NodeJS http server

+This repo also contains a simple NodeJS http server.
+To use it, first build the app, then run: \
+`$ yarn start` \
+\
+The server is listening on port 3000 by default.